d3x41/documentation-dev/md/tips-and-tricks/How-to-change-login-wallpaper.md

 # How to change login wallpaper?

 ## Text edition method
-On MATE, LXDE, XFCE and KDE (defined by default by kaisen-kde postinst script), lightdm manages the login wallpaper.
+On MATE, LXQT, XFCE and KDE (defined by default by kaisen-kde postinst script), lightdm manages the login wallpaper.

 To change it, place the command: